Jaturu/kea-docker/README.md

 docker.cloudsmith.io/isc/docker/kea-dhcp4:2.5.2
 ```

+We strongly encourage you to analyze [Kea-Compose script](#kea-compose-script), which contains a working example of docker deployment.

 ## Requirements

 Kea images should be provided with configuration files and have proper docker network to work correctly.